 Beware of people trying to rip off students

 When it comes to things like dealing with landlords and paying bills, the sad fact is a lot of people will see what they can get away with if they think you're an unsuspecting student.

 Do your research so you know your rights and try your best to come across confident, even if you're squirming inside.
 Remember, you're no mug!

-About to start university?
-Check out our tips for surviving freshers' week while making friends and not blowing your budget.
+Need some tips for starting university?
+You'll find everything you need in our guide to surviving freshers' week while making friends and not blowing your budget.